zachariebd2/NoiseToolBox/README.md

 SigPlot write a new configuration text file containing the resulting signal and sends plotting instructions to gnuplot

-gnuplot makes a plot of the resulting signal
+gnuplot makes a plot of the resulting signal, it can be installed with apt-get install gnuplot

 gnuplot cannot be called  without SigPlot

-IMPORTANT: gnuplot.exe doesn't work for now